Sanglorian/orcus/Orcus Rulebook - current.md

 **Regeneration #:** The creature heals # hit points at the start of its turn, unless it is dead.

-**Blooded Regeneration #:** The creature has regeneration while it is staggered only.
+**Staggered Regeneration #:** The creature has regeneration while it is staggered only.

-**Unblooded Regeneration #:** The creature has regeneration while it is not staggered.
+**Unstaggered Regeneration #:** The creature has regeneration while it is not staggered.

 ## Speed